-Three hours a week.
-Credit: three quarter hours.
 This course is a continuation of Sociology 203 and deals essentially with the evolution of culture.
-Prerequisite: Junior standing.

 211. Community Resources, Agencies, and Organizations.
-Three hours a week.
-Credit: three quarter hours.

 A community survey, analyzing its resources and the functions performed by its agencies and organizations.

-305. The Family.
+305G.
+The Family.

-Three hours a week.
-Credit: three quarter hours.
 A study of the forms and functions of the family, with an attempt to analyze the present-day problems of the family.
 Prerequisite: Senior standing.